eoinkeaney/DSI16-Capstone/README.md

 ![NLP Heatmap](https://user-images.githubusercontent.com/20221706/119270986-57d7aa80-bbf7-11eb-8091-ac4d5576d8ff.png)

-When we ran some predictive models we did not get any score that would be benefit in a production setting.
+When I ran some predictive models I didn't get any score that would be beneficial in a production setting.
 Some of the models we used include LinearRegression, DecisionTreeRegressor, RandomForestRegressor and MLPRegressor (neural network).
-However we never got above a train/test score above 0.3/0.2 which is not actonable.
+However we never got above a train/test score above 0.3/0.2 which is not actionable.

 ![coef](https://user-images.githubusercontent.com/20221706/119271005-6c1ba780-bbf7-11eb-8f20-9fad008d4d88.png)